spoo-bar/cosmy-wasmy/docs/configuration.md

-        "addressPrefix": "juno", // Used to derive account address "rpcEndpoint": "https://rpc.uni.juno.deuslabs.fi", // Used for query and tx exec of smart contracts "defaultGasPrice": "0.025", // Gas price set for the smart contract tx execution "chainDenom": "ujunox" // the micro denom used to pay for gas and to track account balance }
+        "addressPrefix": "juno", // Used to derive account address "rpcEndpoint": "https://rpc.uni.juno.deuslabs.fi", // Used for query and tx exec of smart contracts "defaultGasPrice": "0.025", // Gas price set for the smart contract tx execution "chainDenom": "ujunox", // the micro denom used to pay for gas and to track account balance "faucetEndpoint": "http://localhost:8000", //Faucet address and port to request funds "accountExplorerLink": "https://testnet.mintscan.io/juno-testnet/account/${accountAddress}" //Block explorer url which includes '${accountAddress}' text to generate account url
+    }
 ]
 ```